19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (c) provide for the period and commencement of cover under the Scheme;

-(ca) provide, in respect of each class of members of the Scheme, for the amount of money for which a member of the Scheme may be insured under the Scheme;
+(ca) prescribe the insured sum in respect of each class of Scheme members;

+[Act 6 of 2016 wef 01/05/2016]

 (d) provide, in respect of each class of members of the Scheme, for the amount of money payable by the Board to the Housing Authority or the approved mortgagee in the event of the death or incapacity of a member of the Scheme;